Tuesday, 12 March 2024

 Meanwhile Dry was subjected to a life casting of his body in the crab walking position (a photo of which can be found on Coates' website) for the foam rubber suit to be sculpted around, and then for the actual filming had to crabwalk in a damp forest at night while wearing the suit!

-Coates' sculpture was used to at least make *one* recasting for an 'empty' latex skin, after the monster has impregnated an unlucky Susie Silvey.
+Coates' sculpture was used to make *one* recasting for a 'dead' latex skin, for the monster's corpse after the impregnation scene.

 A latex skin recasted from the original mould.
 Ew!